Your session has timed out

 Here is how to write a resume contact section:

 Adding your address is optional.
-It is no longer necessary to add it to a modern resume, and if you are applying for a job that isn’t local, it might even be better to exclude it.
+It is no longer necessary to add it to a modern resume.
+Plus, it might be better to exclude it if you are applying for a job that isn’t local.

 Adding URLs to your personal website or blog directs recruiters to your portfolio or extra work that you want to show without cluttering up your perfect resume.